the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ### 7. Get credentials from Azure for `kubectl` <a name="aks-step7"></a>

-This step automatically updates your Kubernetes client configuration file to be configured with the cluster we've just deployed.
-This allows `kubectl` to be "logged-in" to the Kubernetes cluster you just deployed on Azure.
+This step automatically updates your local Kubernetes client configuration file to be configured with the remote cluster we've just deployed, and allowing `kubectl` to be "logged-in" to the cluster.

 ```bash
 az aks get-credentials --name sheffhubcluster \